First aid training FAQs

-The same content is delivered by Girlguiding certified Trainers in 1st Response and 1st Response Refresher courses throughout the UK to ensure consistency and high standards.
+The same content is delivered by Girlguiding certified Trainers in 1st Response courses throughout the UK to ensure consistency and high standards.

 This course is a permit to carry out first aid duties within Guiding and Scouting.
 It is not recognised or transferable outside of our charities.

 Yes.
 Girlguiding does joint 1st Response training with the Scouts and the content of the course covers the same topics as The Scout Association courses.

 First aid qualifications, including 1st Response, and external awards, are entered on Go! by the local Commissioner as 'First Aid'.
 They are shown as valid for three years from the qualification date.

 When volunteers complete renew their external award, the Commissioner will update the first aid qualification ‘qualified date’ on Go! to the date this renewal was completed.
 This will then re-validate the qualification for a further three years.